AdaCore/training_material/courses/spark_for_ada_programmers/9_type_contracts.rst

 Restrictions in Usage
 -----------------------

-* Type with predicate :code:`T` now allowed for some usages
+* Type with predicate :ada:`T` not allowed for some usages

   - As an array index